axibase/atsd/rule-engine/notifications/custom-jenkins.md

 The following example demonstrates how to trigger a [Jenkins](https://jenkins.io/) job using a [`CUSTOM`](custom.md) web notification in the ATSD rule engine.

 The integration relies on the [Jenkins API](https://wiki.jenkins.io/display/JENKINS/Remote+access+API) `'Job with parameters'` method for triggering a new build job.
+If you are going to trigger a job without parameters, you have to use `'Jobs without parameters'` method.

 ## Configuration